EwaSzyszka/PyCon-Balkan-CFP/README.md

-## Sign Lnaguage Recognition with Python
+## Sign Lanaguage Recognition with Python
 Welcome to the 30 minute Workshop which will delve into basics of Sign Lnaguage Recognition in Python.